Managed Kubernetes Product Description

 - technical support.

-Selectel is not responsible for
+Selectel is not responsible

-- for managing the Managed Kubernetes cluster;
+- for Managed Kubernetes cluster management;

-- node management;
+- worker node management;

 - application creation;

-- initiating scaling and upgrades.
+- initiating scaling and updates.